Hans5958/blog/src/content/posts/2023-01-29-osu-site-corrections-and-reflections.md

 ---
 title: "osu! site corrections and reflections"
 date: 2023-01-29 15:43:50 +0700
+date_mod: 2023-04-22 15:12:00 +0700
 category: Article
 tags: en games
 slug: osu-site-corrections-and-reflections
-excerpt: While doing the makeover of my osu! site (now page), it is so outdated, that I had a feeling to write this blog post as a supplement of it.
+excerpt: While doing the makeover of my osu! site (now page), it is so outdated, that I had a feeling to write this blog post as a supplement of it
 description: While doing the makeover of my osu! site (now page), it is so outdated, that I had a feeling to write this blog post as a supplement of it.
 I want to keep the authenticity of the page as it is a trace of my past, so the makeover does not include every correction, which is mentioned here instead.
+It is also a chance for me to reflect on the past of me.
 ---

 Few years ago, I copied my osu! website from Google Pages to my website on GitHub in such unprocessed form.
 With the website rewrite using Astro, I have decided to also do a makeover of this page.

 While doing that, the website (now page) is so outdated, that I had a feeling to write this blog post as a supplement of it.
 I want to keep the authenticity of the page as it is a trace of my past, so the makeover does not include every correction, which is mentioned here instead.
+It is also a chance for me to reflect on the past of me.

 Most of the time I refer to the contents of the older version, so if you want to check that, [it is on my old website](/website-jekyll/osu).
 Otherwise, the new version is now up [here](/osu).